 Bruce House is committed to ensuring our clients have access to equality, housing stability, supported independence, and opportunities for healthy living.

 Our clientele includes women, men, and children living with HIV who may be dealing with addiction, mental health issues, homelessness and incarceration.
 We support a diverse population including members of the LGBTQ, ACB (African, Caribbean, and Black), and Indigenous communities as well as newcomers to Canada.

 Housing is a foundational requirement for the health and well-being of people living with HIV.
 Bruce House clients benefit from increased housing stability, increased physical and emotional wellness, increased access to resources, decrease in isolation, and the peace of mind that comes from knowing a support network exists for them in times of need.

 Since opening its doors in 1988, through the generous support of local individuals and organizations, Bruce House has been delivering a ‘housing-first’ approach for people in our community living with HIV.

-Bruce House is the only organization in Ottawa with the core mission of providing housing and compassionate support to people living with and impacted by HIV.
+Bruce House is the only organization in Ottawa with the core mission of providing housing and compassionate support to people living with HIV.

 Today HIV is a manageable medical condition which comes with significant health and social impacts.
 Bruce House programs have evolved to meet these changing needs in an environment which respects the dignity and self-determination of the individual.